top of page

 8. Cascade Falls

-The trail to Cascade Falls is located in the back of the Bayview Campground, which is right across the street from Inspiration Point on HWY 89.
+The trail to Cascade Falls is located in the back of the Bayview Campground, which is right across the street from Inspiration Point on Highway 89.
 The hike is only 1.5 miles round trip, but you will be climbing quite a few sets of stone-cut stairs, and there is very little shade.
 Make sure to wear sturdy hiking shoes and bring plenty of water.
 Along with the falls, the trail offers beautiful views of Cascade Lake.

 9. Emerald Bay + Vikingsholm Trail